jacob-alford/schemata-ts/docs/modules/generic/OptionFromNullable.ts.md

 ---
-title: generic/OptionFromNullable.ts
+title: generic/optionFromNullable.ts
-nav_order: 6
+nav_order: 7
 parent: Modules
 ---

-## OptionFromNullable overview
+## optionFromNullable overview

 Represents a conversion from a nullable value to an Optional type